-The Acropolis of Lidnos is overlooking the picturesque village and dates from the Hellenistic period.
+The Acropolis of Lindos is overlooking the picturesque village and dates from the Hellenistic period.
 Part of it was restored by the Knights.
 The area is one of the most popular in Rhodes and has gorgeous beaches to swim.

 This monastery was constructed on the hill of Filerimos, close to the site of Ancient Ialyssos.
 It was built by the Knights of Saint John in the Medieval times and it was reconstructed in the early 20th century.

 The Acropolis of Rhodes is located on the hill of Monte Smith, west side of Rhodes Town.
 The ancient town was built amphitheatrically on three levels.
-They date from the Hellenistic times and includes a stadium, gymnasium, theatre and temples.
+They date from the Hellenistic times and includes a stadium, gymnasium, theatre, and temples.

 The Archaeological Museum of Rhodes is housed in the Hospital of the Kings, one of the most important Medieval buildings.
 It consists of a large interior courtyard surrounded by a two-storey colonnade.
-The museums displays a rich and very interesting collection from the Hellenistic period to the Early Christian times.
+The museums display a rich and very interesting collection from the Hellenistic period to the Early Christian times.

 The Museum of Modern Art includes works of contemporary Greek and foreign painters who live permanently on Rhodes.
 It is housed in Medieval Town, Sokratous st 179.

 The Municipal Art Gallery of Rhodes is located in the Medieval City, in a beautiful building on Simi Square.
-It houses a rich, interesting and beautiful collection of the most representative Greek painters of the 20th century (Fassianos, Maleas, Theophilos, Moralis and others).
+It houses a rich, interesting and beautiful collection of the most representative Greek painters of the 20th century (Fassianos, Maleas, Theophilos, Moralis, and others).